South Dakota Court Records

 Are all South Dakota Criminal Court Records Public?

 No. While most criminal court records are publicly available in South Dakota, certain records are exempted.
-Such confidential records can be made inaccessible by a state statute or court order to protect the interests of the persons involved.
+Such confidential records may be made inaccessible by a state statute or court order to protect the interests of the persons involved.
 Records commonly sealed in criminal case files include:

 - Mental health reports,